egarboggini/egarboggini/README.md

 ## Hello there 🖖

-I'm a Data Scientist passionate about solving problems through data and technology.
+I'm a Data Scientist fascinated by the power of technology to understand life, solve problems, and create new possibilities.

+Always exploring new frontiers of science and computation.

-Currently studying:
+### Currently exploring

-🧬 Bioinformatics.
+- Bioinformatics 🧬
-🤖 Machine Learning.
-🧠 Artificial Intelligence.
-⚛️ Quantum Computing.

-Beyond data science, I'm also passionate about Game Development, where I enjoy combining programming, creativity, and interactive design.
+- Machine Learning 🤖
+- Artificial Intelligence 🧠
+- Quantum Computing ⚛️

+**Game Development** 🎮 has been a passion of mine since childhood.
+I love creating games, exploring new ideas, and turning imagination into interactive worlds.

 Always learning, always building.